Transport Scotland: Current strategic documents

 A second National Transport Strategy for Scotland was published in February 2020.
-The vision for the next 20 years is underpinned by four priorities: reducing inequalities, taking climate action, helping deliver inclusive economic growth and improving health and well-being.
+Its vision for the next 20 years is underpinned by four priorities: reducing inequalities, taking climate action, helping deliver inclusive economic growth and improving health and well-being.
 There are three associated outcomes for each priority.

 Traffic Scotland

-Through the Traffic Scotland service, Transport Scotland provides a public service that aims to deliver safe and reliable trunk roads.
-The focus of Traffic Scotland is to minimize the effects of congestion, breakdowns and unforeseen events on the trunk road network.
-The Traffic Scotland service delivers traveller information for the Scottish Trunk Road network through a process called 'monitor, control and inform'.
+The focus of Traffic Scotland is to minimise the effects of congestion, breakdowns and unforeseen events on the trunk road network.
+Traffic Scotland delivers traveller information for the Scottish Trunk Road network through a process called 'monitor, control and inform'.